apache/arrow/c_glib/README.md

 % sudo make install
 ```

-If you use Meson, you can build and install Arrow GLib after by the followings:
+If you use Meson, you can build and install Arrow GLib by the followings:

 macOS: